On This Page

 - Wildlife: An abundance of marine life is found in the ocean area around the park.
 At low tide you will often find tidal pools that harbour urchins, star fish, small fish, and small crabs.
 Please do not disturb their habitat.

-- The master plan for Saltery Bay Provincial Park [PDF 1.33MB] is available in PDF format.
+- Master Plan for Saltery Bay Provincial Park [PDF 1.33MB]

 Activities Available at this Park